gilad-altshuler/ECG-classification/README.md

 with 4 convolution layers and 4 fully connected layers.

 ## Run

+All the codelines needed can be found in ECG_classification.ipynb.
+To be able to run the dataset one need to:

+(1) Download manually the datasets from https://www.kaggle.com/shayanfazeli/heartbeat.

+(2) Uploading to your drive to the directory /content/drive/MyDrive/Deep_Learning/datasets (default in code)

+(3) One can choose other directory in drive, but change the link in the code.*

+*the last directory must be called "datasets"

+This will allow the rest of code to use the heartbeats datasets.

+## Files in The Repository

+- README.md
+- ECG_classification.ipynb: code section.
+- submissions: directory for project submitted files.

 ## Acknowledgement
 - ECG Heartbeat Classification: A Deep Transferable Representation, Kachuee et Al. 2018